blepore/AzureNotes/CreateYourOwnLaaSOCluster.md

 ## Prerequisites
  - Request User be added as Reader to LaaSO image gallery
- - Request User be added as Reader to Geneva certificate Key Vault
+ -  (depricated) Request User be added as Reader to Geneva certificate Key Vault
- - Request Geneva certificate name from LaaSO team
+ -  (depricated) Request Geneva certificate name from LaaSO team
  - Verify that Images are being replicated to appropriate region
  - Request Quota increase (if necessary)
  	- LaaSO clusters use D32s_v3 VMs.
 Each VM provides ~3.8TB of raw storage capacity and ~768MB/s of throughput (max).
 You should request enough quota to build a cluster based on those specs (Rough estimates of required number of VMs are below in the "Create cluster config file" section)